 Another key reason to needing quiet time toys is it’s less stimulating.
 Over stimulation can lead to frustration and emotional outbursts.
 Quiet toys prevent over stimulation because their senses aren’t being overloaded.

-Over stimulation can cause massive frustration in your child this is why you need quiet toy play time.
-I’ve listed some of the best cool toys for boys that are quiet.
+Over stimulation can cause overwhelm in your child which is why you need quiet toy play time.
+I’ve listed some of the best toys that are quiet below.

 The Play Tunnel